-This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 The non-compliances and exemptions are listed below.

 We know some parts of this website are not fully accessible, for example:

-- some images do not have relevant alternative text
+- some images might not have relevant alternative text

 - the navigation and page layout is not always clear when using a keyboard

-- mast majority of the PDF documents are not fully accessible to screen reader software
+- the majority of the PDF documents are not fully accessible to screen reader software

 - some of our online forms are difficult to navigate using just a keyboard